-There are dozens of places to eat in San Pedro but these are just a few of the places that were recommended to us by the locals.
+There are dozens of places to eat but these are just a few of the places that were recommended to us by the locals.
 Be sure to try everything from the local seafood joints to the fancy fusion spots.

-Fido’s Restaurant & Bar: American, Caribbean, Bar – While this is more of a tourist spot, it has a great location right on the beach with an open air dining room.
-On the weekends, they have a live band that plays from 9pm-12am.
+Fido’s Restaurant & Bar: American, Caribbean, Bar – While this is more of a tourist spot, it has a great location right on the beach with an open-air dining room.
+On weekends, they have a live band that plays from 9pm-12am.
 The prices were very good here so don’t miss the grilled shrimp bruschetta appetizer and the shrimp or conch ceviche.